gctl Reference

 Show per-GPU status, including whether a GPU is restricted.

-gctl show-gpusgctl set-gpus <gpu_spec>
+gctl gpu-process listgctl set-gpus <gpu_spec>

 Restrict which GPUs the scheduler can allocate for new jobs.